 Instructions

-- Mix the fresh yeast with the milk until completely dissolved.
+1. Mix the fresh yeast with the milk until completely dissolved.
 Mix the flour with sugar and salt in a large bowl.
 Add the yeast milk and egg and knead.
-While the machine is running, add the butter in small pieces and continue kneading for about 20 minutes.
-Cover the dough in the bowl and let rise in a warm place for about 60 minutes.
+While the machine is running, add the butter in small pieces and continue kneading for about 18-20 minutes.
+Cover the dough in the bowl and let it rise in a warm place for about 60 minutes.

-- Grease a loaf pan and set aside.
-Place the dough on a floured surface and knead with your hands for 2-3 minutes.
-Divide in 3 equal pieces, form long rolls and braid.
-Place in the prepared pan, cover and let rise for another 50-60 minutes.
+2. Grease a large loaf tin* and set aside.
+Place the dough on a floured surface and knead it shortly with your hands to release some air.
+Divide into three equal pieces, shape them into long logs and braid them.
+Place the braided loaf in the prepared baking tin, cover it and let it rise for another 50-60 minutes.

-- Preheat the oven to 300°F (150°C).
-Brush the loaf with the egg yolk and sprinkle with coarse sugar.
-Bake for 35-40 minutes – if the top gets too dark, cover with some aluminum foil.
-Remove the brioche from the oven and let cool down completely on a wire rack.
+3. Preheat the oven to 150°C (300°F).
+Brush the loaf with the egg yolk and sprinkle with some pearl sugar.
+Bake the brioche for 35-40 minutes.
+If the top gets too dark, cover it with some aluminum foil and continue baking.
+Remove the brioche from the oven and let it cool down completely on a wire rack.

 Notes